 You also must pay the filing fee in order for us to file the case for you.
 Once it is filed, the judge must wait thirty days to sign your divorce decree.
 Since there are no issues for the judge to resolve, there is generally no need to go to court at any point in the process.
-Call our divorce attorneys today at (334) 782-9938 for a cheap divorce in Auburn.
+Call our Lee County divorce attorneys today for a cheap divorce in Auburn.

 To get the process started, you can fill out the divorce questionnaire on the website by going to the divorce questionnaire page and filling it out.
 We can also email or mail you a questionnaire for you to fill out and return by email, fax, or mail.
 Either way, once we get this questionnaire back from you then you can pay the attorney fees online by credit card or by sending a check or money order in the mail.
 We charge $290 for our attorney fees in uncontested divorces without children.
 We charge $390 for uncontested divorces with minor children of the marriage.

 When the payment has been made and we have the questionnaire, then the process can get started.
 Our Auburn uncontested divorce attorney can answer any question you may have at this point.
-After all questions and concerns are addressed, then we prepare your documents.
+After all questions and concerns are addressed, then our divorce lawyer in Auburn will prepare your documents.
 Included in your uncontested divorce document is a settlement agreement between you and your spouse.
 It is this agreement that both of you will sign that makes the divorce uncontested.

 Our office will email or mail you the documents.
 They are sent with instructions on how you and your spouse are to sign and properly execute them.
-However, you can also call or email our us anytime with questions.
+However, you can also call or email our our Auburn divorce lawyer anytime with questions.
 After signing the documents, you will need to return them with the filing fee.
 Once our office receives this, we will file your Auburn uncontested divorce.

 Once the uncontested divorce is filed the judge will usually sign your divorce decree in about a month or two.
 When it is final, your divorce decree is mailed out to you and your spouse.
-There are usually no hearings or court dates in most uncontested divorce cases in Auburn or Opelika.
+There are usually no hearings or court dates in most uncontested divorces in Montgomery County and Lee County, Alabama.